Intelligent-CAT-Lab/CES/readme.md

 Authors are Changshu Liu, Yang Chen, and Reyhaneh Jabbarvand.

 ## Getting Started
+step 1.
 Run the following commands to install all the dependencies on your local machine:
 ```
 conda create -n ces python=3.8
 conda activate ces
 pip install -r requirements.txt
 ```

-Then go to `config/model_config.json` and edit the file with your OpenAI/Google AI Studio key.
+Step 2.
+Go to `config/model_config.json` and edit the file with your OpenAI/Google AI Studio key.

+Step 3.
 Install Python grammer for tree-sitter:
 ```
 https://github.com/tree-sitter/tree-sitter-python.git
 ```
+Step 4.
+Download the meta-data required by the experiments: [link](https://drive.google.com/file/d/1RjaS68WWYnWYhjlf1R6ITsHTXLSETWp5/view?usp=sharing).
+Unzip under `dataset`

 Alternatively, we provide a Dockerfile to reproduce the results of CES.
 Please download [Docker](https://www.docker.com/) and and then execute the following to create a docker image and execute the container in interactive mode: